-The thing that encourages me the most about being a fee only advisor, without the ability to sell commission- based insurance or investment products, is that we can focus on providing the best advice for the client.
+The thing that encourages me the most about being a fee-only advisor, without the ability to sell commission-based insurance or investment products, is that we can focus on providing the most knowledgable advice for the client.
 Too often I see people buying insurance in a way that, in my opinion, is not a process designed for Risk Management.
 Unfortunately, most insurance is sold without client and advisor having conducted a true, unbiased risk management assessment.

 - first, how to mitigate the risk;

 - second, what assets and income are available to minimize the financial impact;

 - third, whether to insure (risk-transfer) or self-insure (risk acceptance); and

 - fourth, how to cost-effectively insure against the risk.